-Pilysical Risks Physical Chronic Risk: Longer-Term Shifts in Climate Patterns Time Horizon: Long term assuming this reoccurs for hostels in specific locations each year or hostels are permanently shut.
-Likelihood: We consider this a likely event with an increasing risk as evidenced by recent weather events, and general outlooks provided.
-Geography: This is a global risk with Hostelworld having supply in >180 countries.
-Impact Categorisation: Low Risk Description: The risk of longer-term changes in weather patterns which can include disruptions to regional or global travel and changes in destinations, change in hostel supply and rising operational costs for our hostels.
-Sustained higher temperatures that may cause sea levels to rise and/or chronic heat impacting travel in the impacted areas.
-Potential Financial Impact and Mitigations: Hostelworld has a diverse customer base and operates across a wide number of geographical locations.
-Our target 18-34-year-old population tend to be flexible as to travel destination.
-Should a shift in climate patterns occur we will experience an impact to revenue in the specific location as demand falls for the location impacted.
-We also know that our customers are flexible and want to travel - if they are unable to travel to a particular country or place, we have evidence from studying historic booking behaviours (e.g. during the Icelandic volcano ash cloud of 2010) that demand moves elsewhere.
-Where there is a severe weather event and demand does move to a new location, hostels have a relatively low set up cost from a physical structure and regulatory perspective compared to other accommodation solutions.
-Difficult to currently quantify financial as a broad range of outcomes are possible based on potential countries impacted, but the overall risk would be considered low driven by the disaggregation of our revenue and the high volume of bookings/customers.
-Several locations would need to be impacted at the same time with 100% hostel closure for the financial impact to be considered as medium or high.
-Metrics Bookings and conversion by customers, monitored in each destination may flag any changes in demand as a result of physical chronic risk Targets • None
+- Physical Chronic Risk: Longer-Term Shifts in Climate Patte Time Horizon: Long term assuming this reoccurs for hoste permanently shut.
+Likelihood: We consider this a likely event with an increase general outlooks provided.
+Geography: This is a global risk with Hostelworld having Impact Categorisation: Low Risk Description: The risk of longer-term changes in weathe travel and changes in destinations, change Sustained higher temperatures that may ca the impacted areas.
+Potential Financial Impact and Mitigations: Hostelworld has a diverse customer base a Our target 18-34-year-old population tend t patterns occur we will experience an impa- location impacted.
+We also know that our customers are flexible country or place, we have evidence from st volcano ash cloud of 2010) that demand m Where there is a severe weather event and relatively low set up cost from a physical st accommodation solutions.
+Difficult to currently quantify financial as a countries impacted, but the overall risk wo revenue and the high volume of bookings/ the same time with 100% hostel closure for Metrics Bookings and conversion by customers, n as a result of physical chronic risk Targets • None rns tels in specific locations each year or hostels are reasing risk as evidenced by recent weather events, and ng supply in >180 countries.